DavidAlexanderMoe/LSTM-Time-Series-Prediction/README.md

 # LSTM-Time-Series-Prediction
-Strightforward Time Series prediction using keras and LSTM (RNN) model in Python.
+Straightforward Time Series prediction using Keras and LSTM (RNN) model in Python.